DaveBackus/Data_Bootcamp_Book/intro.md

 ## Answers to common questions

 **Why should I do this?**  It’s an investment in your future.
 You will learn how to  process data and communicate its content effectively and efficiently.
-You will be more valuable to current and future employers.
+You will have more fun.
+And you will be more valuable to current and future employers.

 **Can’t I do what I need in Excel?**  Excel is a great program, but once you have a little programming experience it will remind you of doing arithmetic on your fingers.
 With Python, you will be able do routine tasks more efficiently (“[automate the boring stuff](https://automatetheboringstuff.com/),” as one guide suggests), handle larger data sets, rearrange datasets at will, and generally do things that spreadsheet programs can’t do.

 **What are the prerequisites?**  There are none.
 We start at the very beginning and go from there.
-What you'll need is the **courage** to take on a challenge and the **patience** to debug [programs that don’t quite work](http://junkcharts.typepad.com/numbersruleyourworld/2015/06/the-day-after-the-half-day-in-the-life-of-a-data-scientist.html) -- and they never work the first time, and often not the second or third time either.
+What you will need is the **courage** to take on a challenge and the **patience** to debug [programs that don’t quite work](http://junkcharts.typepad.com/numbersruleyourworld/2015/06/the-day-after-the-half-day-in-the-life-of-a-data-scientist.html) -- and they never work the first time, and often not the second or third time either.
 Don't panic.
 Ask for help and remind yourself that patience is a virtue.

 **What if my quant skills are weak or nonexistent?**  Then this is the course for you!
 We do our best to make the material accessible.
 We’re looking beyond quants to marketing, management, and humanities majors.
 One of our design team was an English major.